November 7th 2017

 Whereas soya was once the only milk alternative available, demand for alternatives has rocketed to the extent that manufacturers now offer a vast array of options, ranging from nut milks to rice and oat milks.
 They’ve become so popular that in 2015 The Sunday Times reported a 40 per cent rise in sales the previous year, in a market thought to be worth more than £100m.

 But is the move to a ‘filk’ necessarily good for your health?
-Here we review the pros and cons of the various milk alternatives on the market, taking into account the calories, fat and nutritional content per serving.
+As scientists at the University of Surrey warn that we're putting our health at risk by losing out on iodine (which we traditionally get from our cow's milk), we review the pros and cons of the various milk alternatives on the market, taking into account the calories, fat and nutritional content per serving.

 PROS The fat globules in goat’s milk are generally smaller than those in cow’s milk, which means the body’s digestive enzymes can break it down more rapidly.
 This is said to help reduce symptoms that can occur with cow’s milk intolerance, such as bloating and discomfort.
 The proteins also form a softer curd in the stomach which is said to aid digestion, although this hasn’t been proven.
 Semi-skimmed, lower fat versions are now available.